@theotherwillembotha/node-red-temporal 0.1.0

 Format reference

-The following named presets are available for both input and output:
+The following named presets are available for both input and output in the Temporal Transform node, and for both endpoint fields in the Temporal Duration node:

 Preset Description Example